 As with hepatitis A and E, prevention is the best method for dealing with hepatitis B. Hepatitis B vaccine has been available since the 1980s and has been recommended as a routine childhood immunization since the early 1990s.
-Hepatits B vaccine is available in the United States in seven different formulations.
-Of those seven formulations, only Engerix-B and Recombivax-HB are approved for neonates and in pregnancy.
-Other HBV vaccines include Heplisav-B and PreHevbrio.
-Combination vaccines that include HBV vaccine in the formulation include Twinrix (providing immunization against HAV and HBV), Pediarix (containing diphtheria toxoid, tetanus toxoid, acellular pertussis antigens, recombinant HBsAg, and inactivated poliovirus) and Vaxelis (containing diphtheria toxoid, tetanus toxoid, acellular pertussis antigens, inactivated poliovirus, recombinant HBsAg, and Haemophilus influenzae type b) [23].
+Hepatitis B vaccine is typically administered as a series of three intramuscular injections, the second and third doses given at one month and six months, respectively, after the first dose.
+In 2017, a two-dose series hepatitis B vaccine for unvaccinated or incompletely vaccinated individuals 18 years of age and older was approved by the FDA [10; 57].
+In addition, evidence has indicated that two injections may be sufficient to achieve protection if administered in adolescence [10].
+The

-Hepatitis B vaccine is typically administered as a series of three intramuscular injections, the second and third doses given at one month and six months, respectively, after the first dose [23].
-In 2017, a twodose series hepatitis B vaccine for unvaccinated or incompletely vaccinated individuals 18 years of age and older was approved by the FDA [16; 37].
-In addition, evidence has indicated that two injections may be sufficient to achieve protection if administered in adolescence [23].
-The ACIP recommends all adults 19 to 59 years of age and adults 60 years of age and older with risk factors for hepatitis B infection should receive hepatitis B vaccination [38].
-Hepatitis B vaccine and hepatitis B immunoglobulin (HBIG) should be administered to infants weighing at least 2,000 grams born to persons with HBV infection within 12 hours of birth, followed by completion of the vaccine series and postvaccination serologic testing.
-These neonates should receive hepatitis B vaccination within 24 hours of birth, followed by completion of the vaccine series.
-If the HBsAgexposed neonate weighs less than 2,000 grams, the first dose of vaccine should not be counted as part of the three-dose series.
-Instead, the series is administered when the infant attains a weight of 2,000 grams or 1 month of age, whichever comes first, and at 2 and 7 months of age.
-All unvaccinated children and adolescents younger than 19 years of age also should receive the vaccine [39].
+ACIP recommends all adults 19 to 59 years of age and adults 60 years of age and older with risk factors for hepatitis B infection should receive hepatitis B vaccination [82].

 More than 90% of persons who received HBV vaccine in accordance with the recommended schedule and method of administration will be protected against HBV infection.
 Therefore, confirmation of protection is not recommended for the general public.
 Assessment of HBsAb following immunization is recommended for persons who are considered at high risk for HBV exposure, such as healthcare workers.
 For these persons, the HBsAb level should be assessed one to two months after the third injection.
 If detectable HBsAb levels are not achieved, the series should be repeated.
-If the second series fails to produce detectable antibody levels, the vaccine recipient should be tested for HBsAg or HBV qualitative PCR, as chronic HBV would prevent the development of HBsAb.
-If the vaccine recipient tests negative for HBV, other factors, such as age, obesity, smoking, chronic illness, or an immune-compromising condition that inhibits vaccine response, may be preventing development of protective antibody.
-In this case, the individual should be considered a nonresponder, and this fact should be documented in the medical record and in the individual's occupational health record.
+If the second series fails to produce detectable antibody levels, the individual should be considered a nonresponder, and this fact should be documented in the medical record and in the individual's occupational health record.

-Persons who have not been immunized (or did not respond to the vaccine) and are exposed to HBV may achieve passive protection from infection by receiving HBIG within seven days of exposure.
+Persons who have not been immunized (or did not respond to the vaccine) and are exposed to HBV may achieve passive protection from infection by receiving hepatitis B immunoglobulin (HBIG) within seven days of exposure.
 The usual dose of HBIG is 0.06 mL/kg.
 For persons who have not been immunized, an accelerated schedule of immunizations is recommended following the dose of HBIG.
 For documented nonresponders, a second dose of HBIG is appropriate.